Jeep Wrangler 4xe - Everything That You Need to Know

 Why Mess With the Best?

-With the myriad Jeep trims that are already in existence, it may seem like this iconic vehicle couldn’t possibly get any more interesting.
+If you already know what is trim on a car, then with the myriad Jeep trims that are already in existence, it may seem like this iconic vehicle couldn’t possibly get any more interesting.
 The Jeep powertrain lineup already has the versatility to allow the Wrangler to act as a curb-hopping, suburban grocery grabber as well as a sturdy off-roader.
 The times they are a-changin' though and we’ve hit a stage where sustainability is paramount to the success of any vehicle’s future, even the stalwarts of the industry, like the Jeep Wrangler.

 Enter the Jeep Wrangler 4xe (pronounced ‘four-by-E’).
 The Jeep 4xe is a hybrid that is sure to satisfy even the most aggressive power-hungry gas holdout.
 It matches classic Wrangler styling with an engine that doesn’t lose any of the punch that has made the Wrangler a favourite of the rock-hopping set.